Traffic Patterns and Noise Abatement Procedures

 NOTE: Runway 27 is the designated runway during calm wind conditions.

 Instrument Approach Procedures

-The airport is served by an instrument approach procedure (RNAV-GPSA) and a (SID) Standard Instrument Departure procedure.
-A modified straight in GPS approach to Runway 27 is being designed by the FAA and estimated to be implemented in Sept.
-2012.
+The airport is served by two instrument approach procedures (RNAV-GPS A) and RNAV-GPS RWY 27.
+A (SID) Standard Instrument Departure procedure is also provided for departing IFR traffic.
 Please consult a current NACO (federal) or Jeppesen approach plate.